 “Protractor also provides additional Angular specific wait functions, element selector types and page bindings.
 Additionally, Protractor would work well with any assertion libraries such as Mocha and Jasmine, alongside Cucumber JS, Serenity JS, which allows true flexible integration across the UI automation stack.”

-To improve the test-reporting process, Ng says it’s important to consider the following points:
+To improve the test-reporting process, Ng believes it’s important to consider the following points:

 - UI specific defects captured should be presented in screenshots through BDD reports, allowing stakeholders to easily see why the functionality has failed in the reports at each test steps